-Those interested in applying for an Institute of Current World Affairs fellowship should send an initial letter of interest and a resume to Executive Director Steven Butler, briefly outlining the proposed project and explaining the personal background and professional experience that would qualify them for the fellowship they have in mind.
+Those interested in applying for an Institute of Current World Affairs fellowship should send an initial letter of interest and a resume to the Institute, briefly outlining the proposed project and explaining the personal background and professional experience that would qualify them for the fellowship they have in mind.
 They should describe the activities they would like to carry out during two years overseas and enclose a resume or curriculum vitae.

 This is a competitive process.
 The strongest applicants will be invited to submit a more detailed application.

 For initial letter of interest and resume.
 These are preferred by email, however, regular mail is also accepted.
 Please indicate your age in application materials, as applicants must be under the age of 36 at the time that the letter of interest is due.
 All applicants should be prepared to begin their fellowship within a few months of their fellowship selection date.
 Fellows are expected to depart for their fellowship within 6 months of their selection at the very latest.

 NOTE: We are unable to respond to all inquiries, but will certainly answer inquiries that fit our fellowship requirements.